Heavy Metals in Baby Food

 One of Consumer Reports most recent studies tested 14 products and they then used those results to determine a safe number of servings a child could eat per day.
 Products made with sweet potatoes and rice scored the worst.
 (6) Another report found elevated levels of arsenic and lead in apple and grape juices, specifically.
 (5)

-Consumer Reports Testing Standards
+Consumer Reports Heavy Metal Testing Standards

 You may be wondering how Consumer Reports decides how much lead is too much since there are no limits set by the FDA.
 They measured lead in a percentage of California’s maximum allowable dose level (MADL) since these standards are the best available.
 The serving size that CR recommends for a child is based off of how much they can eat before exceeding this level.